-Missed-call text-back is not a months-long IT project.
-When the pieces are already wired — telephony, rules, and a dashboard — most operators can validate the full loop in one sitting.
+Missed-call text-back isn't a months-long IT project.
+When the pieces are already wired up (telephony, rules, and a dashboard), most operators can validate the full loop in one sitting.

 Before you start (5 minutes)